-- As you know however fast processors are, it's never fast enough.
-Also, faster is more expensive, and price/performance is not constant. - Eventually we'll run into physical limitations on hardware speed of light limits how fast we can move data along wires (in copper, light moves 9 cm in a nanosecond - two "cycles" for a 2GHz processor), other factors limit how small we can make chips. - In fact "eventually" may be "now" given recent trends in chips. - Maybe we can switch to biological computers or quantum computers, but those are pretty big paradigm shifts . . .
+As you know - however fast processors are, it's never fast enough, and faster is more expensive.

+- Eventually we'll run into physical limitations on hardware speed of light limits how fast we can move data along wires (in copper, light moves 9 cm in a nanosecond - one "cycle" for a 1GHz processor), other factors limit how small/fast we can make chips. - Maybe we can switch to biological computers or quantum computers, but those are pretty big paradigm shifts . . . - In the past few years, chip makers are still able to put more transistors on a chip, but they seem to have run out of ways to exploit that to get more speed, and are instead making chips with multiple "cores".